 Further module detail coming soon.

 Entry requirements & applying

-120 UCAS tariff points at GCE A Level or equivalent in relevant subject areas which cover science and arts.*
+120 UCAS tariff points at GCE A Level or equivalent in relevant subject areas such as science, the arts and languages.

 A minimum of 5 GCSEs (or equivalent), to include English/Welsh language, Maths and Science at grade C or above.